boto/boto3/docs/source/guide/security.rst

 For more information about AWS compliance programs, see `AWS Compliance Programs <https://aws.amazon.com/compliance/programs/>`_.

-Your compliance responsibility when using Boto 3 to access an AWS service is determined by the sensitivity of your data, your organization’s compliance objectives, and applicable laws and regulations.
+Your compliance responsibility when using Boto3 to access an AWS service is determined by the sensitivity of your data, your organization’s compliance objectives, and applicable laws and regulations.
 If your use of an AWS service is subject to compliance with standards such as HIPAA, PCI, or FedRAMP, AWS provides resources to help:

 * `Security and Compliance Quick Start Guides <https://aws.amazon.com/quickstart/?quickstart-all.sort-by=item.additionalFields.updateDate&quickstart-all.sort-order=desc&awsf.quickstart-homepage-filter=categories%23security-identity-compliance>`_ –